elunna/hackem/hackem_changelog.md

 - [x] Added ice traps (Un)
   - Ice traps only generate after level 8
+- [x] Added magic beam traps (evil)
+    - Magic beam traps cannot generate above level 16 (SlashTHEM)
+    - Magic beam traps now generate a random beam type on every trigger; before they were hardcoded to a single beam when created on the level.
 - [x] Can #untrap rust traps (they turn into fountains)
 - [x] Can #untrap fire traps (requires water)
 - [x] Untrapping a spear trap has a chance of yielding a spear or stake